YudaiFurukawa/Investment-and-Trading/README.md

 ### Reflection

+I started this project with searching for datasets available in order to understand what kinds of datasets I can use.
+I checked morning star, Google finance, and yahoo finance as well as quandl, and decided to use quandl database as it seemed to have more various datasets compared to other sources.

+After searching data, I defined the goal for this project as the problem could be either classification and regression.
+I was thinking of using classification as well (for example I could divide the returns into some categories such more than 10% increase, less than 10% change etc.) but decided to use regression.

-I started with definition the goal, searching datasets I can use, analyzing the characteristics of the dataset, and processing the data in order to have it ready for regression.
-After having the data ready, I decided how to measure the result, chose regressions that would be useful with taking strength and weakness for each regression in mind, and figured out which regression will best serve the purpose.
+I analyzed the characteristics of the dataset in order to understand how I can use the dataset to achieve the goal and decided to normalize the data in order to make it usable for regressions.
+Decided to use parametric returns for normalizing the dataset.

+After having the dataset ready, I chose what regressions and scoring metrics I will use for the project, then compared each regressions according to the scores.
+I had to be careful about the score as the model could be over-fitting and the score could be biased.
+Finally I tried to refine the regression having the best score, and concluded the model which best serves the purpose.

 I found it interesting that I could define the problem as any of supervised, unsupervised, and reinforcement learning although the data being used is the same.
 I found it difficult to find data that I need for the project as most of datasets are not free.